Lucira Health Inc. (LHDX) Shares Up Despite Recent Market Volatility

 BofA Securities, on the other hand, stated in their research note that they expect to see LHDX reach a price target of $9.
 The rating they have provided for LHDX stocks is “Underperform” according to the report published on April 13th, 2021.

-During the last 5 trading sessions, LHDX fell by -48.28%, which changed the moving average for the period of 200-days by -94.53% in comparison to the 20-day moving average, which settled at $0.2904.
-In addition, Lucira Health Inc. saw 26.01% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, LHDX rose by +448.20%, which changed the moving average for the period of 200-days by -52.01% in comparison to the 20-day moving average, which settled at $0.3679.
+In addition, Lucira Health Inc. saw 998.11% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading